2022 TOSHIBA M550LT QLED 4K Monitor Three Major Upgrade Highlights – Page 1 – Digital Video Forum-breakinglatest.news-Breaking Latest News

 - ALLM Automatic Low Latency:After the switch is turned on, once the game console is connected, it will automatically switch to the “game/PC mode” with the lowest input delay, and the game feel is the most instant and fast.
 The measured input delay rate is: 9.9ms ([email protected])

 - VRR Variable Update Rate:A mechanism to prevent screen tearing, allowing the display update rate to match the frame rate of the game.
 However, when M550LT turns on VRR, the multi-partition backlight will not work.
-The actual PC support is as follows:
+The actual test connection to PC supports the following:

 - AMD FreeSync Premium